College Factual by our College Data Analytics Team

 Bachelor's Degree Highest Degree Type

-Montana State University - Northern is a small public university located in the remote town of Havre.
-This university ranks 9th out of 11 schools for overall quality in the state of Montana.
+Montana State University - Northern is a small public university located in the town of Havre.
+This university ranks 9th out of 11 colleges for overall quality in the state of Montana.

-There were roughly 37 nursing students who graduated with this degree at Montana State University - Northern in the most recent data year.
-After graduation, nursing degree recipients usually make about $65,917 in their early careers.
+There were about 39 nursing students who graduated with this degree at Montana State University - Northern in the most recent data year.
+Soon after graduating, nursing degree recipients typically make about $65,917 in the first five years of their career.

 More information about a degree in nursing from Montana State University - Northern